MarkM-dev/Roomz/readme.txt

-"Roomz" is an Android chat application I've developed with friends.
+"Roomz" - an Android chat application.
 Roomz uses Parse's (Parse.com - no longer active) cloud services.

 Can be viewed here: